A BRIEF HISTORY OF OXFORD, OXFORDSHIRE, ENGLAND

 Oxford gained its first cinema in 1910.
 Christchurch Memorial Gardens were laid out in 1926.

 The fate of Oxford was changed in 1913 when a man named Morris began making cars in the city.
-In 1919 a radiator making company was formed and in 1926 a pressed steel company which made car bodies.
+In 1919 a radiator-making company was formed and in 1926 a pressed steel company that made car bodies.

-By the 1930s Oxford was an important manufacturing centre.
+By the 1930s Oxford was an important manufacturing center.
 It was also a prosperous city.
 Furthermore it escaped serious damage during the Second World War.

 Private houses were built around Woodstock Road in the 1920s.
-In 1929 the boundaries of the city were extended to include Summertown, Wolvercote, Headington, Cowley and Iffley.
+In 1929 the boundaries of the city were extended to include Summertown, Wolvercote, Headington, Cowley, and Iffley.
 In the 1930s more were built at Cumnor Hill and Headington Hill.
-Council houses were built in Headington, Wolvercote and Cutteslowe.
+Council houses were built in Headington, Wolvercote, and Cutteslowe.
 Oxford police station was built in 1936.
-In the 1930s many new houses were built in Botley, North Hincksey and Cowley.
+In the 1930s many new houses were built in Botley, North Hinksey, and Cowley.

-The Museum of the History of Science opened in 1924 and Hincksey Park opened in 1934.
+The Museum of the History of Science opened in 1924 and Hinksey Park opened in 1934.

-Nuffield Orthopaedic centre began life as a convalescent home in 1872.
-In the 1920s it began to specialise in orthopaedics.
+Nuffield Orthopaedic Centre began life as a convalescent home in 1872.
+In the 1920s it began to specialize in orthopedics.
 It was given its present name in 1931 when Viscount Nuffield gave a gift of money.
 Churchill Hospital was built in 1940.
-Meanwhile Oxford airport opened in 1938.
+Meanwhile, Oxford airport opened in 1938.

 In the late 1950s and 1960s a council house estate was built at Blackbird Leys.
 Other council houses were built at Rose Hill.
 Cutteslowe park was laid out in 1952.

-St Clares College opened in 1953.
+St Clare's College opened in 1953.
 The Cowley Shopping Centre was completed in 1965.
-The Westgate shopping centre opened Oxford in 1972.
+The Westgate shopping centre opened in Oxford in 1972.
 It was refurbished in 1986.
-A multi storey car park was built there in 1974.
-Queen Street was pedestrianised in 1970.
+A multi-storey car park was built there in 1974.
+Meanwhile, Queen Street was pedestrianised in 1970.